 Foreign Slovaks Day

-Foreign Slovaks Day is a holiday that’s observed on July 5th each year in Slovakia and commemorates Slovaks who have left their homeland for various reasons and at various times.
+Foreign Slovaks Day is a holiday observed on July 5th each year in Slovakia and commemorates Slovaks who have left their homeland for various reasons and at various times.
 This holiday falls on the Roman Catholic feast day dedicated to St. Cyril and St. Methodius, two Byzantine brothers who worked as missionaries spreading Christianity among the Slavic peoples.

-This holiday was first established by the Slovakian Parliament and coincides with the laying of the founding stone at the memorial in Bratislava in 2000.
+This holiday was first established by the Slovak Parliament and coincides with the laying of the founding stone at the memorial in Bratislava in 2000.
 There is also an annual celebration at the Memorial of Slovak Emigration in Sad Janka Kráľa Park.

-The History Of Foreign Slovaks Day
+The History of Foreign Slovaks Day

 Observing Foreign Slovaks Day

 Main celebrations for this holiday take place at the Memorial of Slovak Emigration in Sad Janka Kráľa Park in the Bratislava borough of Petržalka.
-There are also cultural fairs and other events that are held on this day.
+There are also cultural fairs and other events held on this day.
 Because this holiday is also the Feast Day of Saints Cyril and Methodius, Catholics on this day will often attend religious services.

 Where is it celebrated?